Bigger discounts, but bigger bills: Is solar energy the solution?

 Aussies are increasingly turning to solar solutions to solve their energy woes, with the Essential Services Commission revealing that bigger discounts in the Victorian energy market aren’t necessarily translating to smaller bills.

-The latest analysis of the Victorian energy market indicated that while the discounts on offer to Aussie homeowners are growing, so are energy prices, with gas and electricty up 16% and 5% respectively compared to the same time last year.
+The latest analysis of the Victorian energy market indicated that while the discounts on offer to Aussie homeowners are growing, so are energy prices, with gas and electricity up 16% and 5% respectively compared to the same time last year.

 According to Essential Services Commission chair Ron Ben-David, we’re feeling the added pressure to meet discount conditions, like paying bills on time or via direct debit and when we don’t, are faced with significantly higher bills.